piyushprasad8122-creator/server-performance-monitoring/README.md

 Provides a real-time snapshot only (no historical data)

-Does not include alerting or notifications
+No alerting or notification system

-Disk usage is limited to the root filesystem
+Disk monitoring is limited to the root filesystem

 Future Improvements

-Add threshold-based alerts
+Add threshold-based alerts for CPU, memory, and disk usage

 Export output to log files

-Schedule execution using cron
+Schedule execution using cron jobs

-Extend disk monitoring to all mounted filesystems
+Monitor all mounted filesystems

-Integrate with monitoring tools
+Integrate with monitoring platforms

 License